andyg-dev/data-analysis-projects/azure_ai_snowflake_speech_analytics/README.md

 - The processed data is staged in Azure Blob Storage.

-- Using Azure Data Factory, data is loaded into Snowflake.
+- Integrate Snowflake with Azure Blob Storage to load data into Snowflake

 - A Snowflake view is created to summarize agent sentiment performance metrics.